ansible/ansible-documentation/docs/docsite/rst/community/collection_contributors/collection_requirements.rst

         1. A dangerous module parameter has been deprecated or removed, and code is present to inform the user that they should not use this specific parameter anymore or that it stopped working intentionally.
         2. Module parameters are only used to pass in data from an accompanying action plugin.

   * All entries in ``ignore-*.txt`` files MUST have a justification in a comment in the files for each entry.
 For example ``plugins/modules/docker_container.py use-argspec-type-path # uses colon-separated paths, can't use type=path``.

-* You MUST run CI against each of the "major versions" (2.14, 2.16, 2.17, etc) of ``ansible-base``/``ansible-core`` that the collection supports.
+* You MUST run CI against each of the "major versions" (2.14, 2.16, 2.17, etc) of ``ansible-core`` that the collection supports.
 (Usually the ``HEAD`` of the stable-xxx branches.)
 * All CI tests MUST run against every pull request and SHOULD pass before merge.
 * At least sanity tests MUST run against a commit that releases the collection; if they do not pass, the collection will NOT be released.

   - If the collection has integration/unit tests, they SHOULD run too; if they do not pass, the errors SHOULD be analyzed to decide whether they should block the release or not.
-* All CI tests MUST run regularly (nightly, or at least once per week) to ensure that repositories without regular commits are tested against the latest version of ansible-test from each ansible-base/ansible-core version tested.
+* All CI tests MUST run regularly (nightly, or at least once per week) to ensure that repositories without regular commits are tested against the latest version of ansible-test from each ansible-core version tested.
 The results from the regular CI runs MUST be checked regularly.

 All of the above can be achieved by using the `GitHub Action template <https://github.com/ansible-collections/collection_template/tree/main/.github/workflows>`_.